jacksight/xina520_official_jailbreak/-INSTALL.md

 6. Tap **`openJailbreak`** to start installing the jailbreak.
 This should only take about 1 to 2 minutes.

-7. Your device will most likely reboot, you may want to check the XinaA15 app again to make sure it says **`Currently in jailbreak state`**.
+7. Your device will most likely reboot, you may want to check the XinaA15 app again to make sure it says **`Currently in jailbreak status`**.
 If it doesn't, try again, it may take a second try.

 8. Afterwards, make sure to install the latest Sileo: Xina Beta IPA through TrollStore from here: [Sileo: Xina Beta](https://github.com/Sileo/Sileo/releases)